-Howdy!
-Hope you’re enjoying the weekend.
 Today, I will be teaching you how to repeat your last command in Linux.
-That means you don't have to re-type the last executed command in your Shell.
-Excited?
-Follow me.
-You can, of course, use the up arrow key to select the last executed commands and hit ENTER to execute them.
-However, there are also other few ways to do this.
-There could be many ways to repeat the last commands in Unix-like systems, but these are the only ways I know now.
-All these commands were tested in my Arch Linux with BASH shell.
+You don't have to re-type the previously executed commands in your Shell.
+Of course, we use the UP arrow key to select the last executed commands and hit ENTER to execute them.
+However, there are also other a few ways to re-run previous commands.
+There could be many ways to repeat the last commands in Unix-like systems, but these are the only ways I am aware of now.
+All these commands were tested in my Arch Linux and Ubuntu desktop with BASH shell.

-A note of caution: When you try the following methods, the previously executed commands will run immediately.
-Just make sure your last command wasn’t any harmful like formatting or deleting a drive, file or any important data.
+A word of caution: When you try the following methods, the previously executed commands will run immediately.
+Just make sure your last command is NOT ANY HARMFUL like formatting a partition or deleting files, folders or any other important data.

-As you all might already know, we can execute the last command by simply pressing the up arrow and hit ENTER key.
-This is the most common way used by many users to execute the previous command.
-This method will work on all SHELL, regardless of the Linux operating system you use.
+As I mentioned earlier, we can execute the last command by simply pressing the UP arrow and hit ENTER key.
+This is the most commonly used way by many users to execute the previous command.
+This method will work on all SHELL, regardless of the Linux distribution you use.

 Now, let me show you how to execute the last command with some practical examples.